tgherzog/wbg-ogdtoolkit/_includes/en/od-defined.md

 Organizations and governments use Open Data licenses to clearly explain the conditions under which their data may be used.
 Examples include:

-* Standard, reusable licenses designed to provide consistent and broadly recognized terms of use; for instance, [Creative Commons](http://creativecommons.org), particularly
+* <span></span>Standard, reusable licenses designed to provide consistent and broadly recognized terms of use; for instance, [Creative Commons](http://creativecommons.org), particularly
 [CC-By](http://creativecommons.org/licenses/by/4.0) and [CC0](http://creativecommons.org/publicdomain/zero/1.0/),
 as well as the [Open Database License](http://opendatacommons.org/licenses/odbl/).
 Associating data with CC0 is essentially the same as placing it in the public domain.

-* Governments and international organizations that have developed their own licenses, such as the [UK Open Government License](http://www.nationalarchives.gov.uk/doc/open-government-licence/), [The World Bank Terms of Use](http://data.worldbank.org/summary-terms-of-use), and the
+* <span></span>Governments and international organizations that have developed their own licenses, such as the [UK Open Government License](http://www.nationalarchives.gov.uk/doc/open-government-licence/), [The World Bank Terms of Use](http://data.worldbank.org/summary-terms-of-use), and the
 [French Government License Ouverte](http://www.scribd.com/doc/69411439/French-PSI-Re-Use-Licence-Licence-Ouverte-Open-Licence-ENG).